ViscousTests/website/content/docs/lifelogging/what-and-why.md

    - Almost done with [ActivityWatch](https://activitywatch.net/).
    - Previously/currently done with
      [selfspy](https://github.com/selfspy/selfspy).
+ - Tracking Exercise
+   - Should be inferrable from my location tracking, but I haven't written the logic yet.
+ - Tracking habit adherence.
+Like exercise or practicing a skill.
+   - I found [proactively assigning myself to do a habit at a specific time]({{< relref "/docs/lifestyle-optimizations/task-tracking.md" >}}) works very well, and this has the added benefit of tracking when I tick off my assignment as "done".
+I use Google Tasks for this, which show up on my Google Calendar.
+Ideally I would write code to save my task data so that it could be visualized in other places (and so deleted tasks wouldn't disappear from history).
  - Various sensors that track mood and health metrics.
    - Manually done with [MomentoDB](https://mementodatabase.com/), therefore
      not consistent :/